 We're working hard to clean up the air we all breathe.

 In Greater Manchester, the greatest health threat from air pollution is posed by road transport emissions.

-The main problems are nitrogen dioxide (NO2) and particulates (tiny particles of soot and other matter).
+The main problems are nitrogen dioxide (NO2) and particulate matter (usually tiny particles caused by traffic).
 These are linked to a wide range of illnesses and early deaths.

 The 2016 Greater Manchester Low Emission Strategy and Air Quality Action Plan concentrate on ways to tackle road transport emissions and also reduce carbon dioxide emissions.

 Government has also asked us to develop a new Greater Manchester Clean Air Plan.
 This plan will need to include measures to bring roadside NO2 levels within legal limits.

 We’re already making a difference to local air quality through our current plans and activity.

 - New Metrolink tram lines and services are allowing 42 million passenger journeys a year on our trams.
 27 new trams are arriving from 2020 and work is also well under way on a new tram line to the intu Trafford Centre.

 - A multi-million pound investment in cycling infrastructure, training and education over the last decade is set to be boosted by a new £500m plan to deliver an ambitious cycling and walking network covering 1,000 miles.